Lekuruu/chio.py/README.md

 packet, data = self.io.read_packet(client_stream)
 print(f"Received packet '{packet.name}' with {data}.")

-# You can also read/write from bytes directly
+# You can also read/write from bytes directly, for example
+# when using HTTP clients instead of TCP clients.
 encoded = io.write_packet_to_bytes(chio.PacketType.BanchoLoginReply, info.id)
 packet, data = self.io.read_packet_from_bytes(b"...")
 ```